Chart Color Schemes

 Canadian is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Canada, as per the most recent Census evaluation, 86.2% of dwellings were houses while 13.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro Vic. had 85.6% houses and 14.5% other dwellings.
-Home ownership in Canada stood at 28.5%, with mortgaged dwellings at 36.3% and rented ones at 35.3%.
-The median monthly mortgage repayment was $1,387, lower than Non-Metro Vic.'s average of $1,499.
-The median weekly rent figure in Canada was $300, matching Non-Metro Vic.'s figure.
-Nationally, Canadian's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Canada, as per the latest Census evaluation, 86.2% of dwellings were houses with the remaining 13.9% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was composed of 85.6% houses and 14.5% other dwellings.
+Home ownership in Canada stood at 28.5%, with the rest being mortgaged (36.3%) or rented (35.3%).
+The median monthly mortgage repayment in the area was $1,387, lower than Non-Metro Vic.'s average of $1,499.
+The median weekly rent figure was recorded at $300, matching Non-Metro Vic.'s figure.
+Nationally, Canadian's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing